Cnoc Buidhe Wind Energy Hub

 The site is located on the western side of Lussa Forest with Lussa Loch to the east, approximately 10 km northwest of Campbeltown on the Kintyre Peninsula.

 Belltown Power’s Project Team are working closely with relevant specialists to carry out extensive site surveys and site assessments.
-This survey data will help refine the proposal which we will then consult on throughout 2023 as part of the Scoping process, with an anticipated planning application in 2024.
-The revised layout comprises 30 turbines with tip heights ranging from 180-200m.
-These, together with an energy storage facility and habitat enhancements, collectively make up the Wind Energy Hub.
-The Scoping Report and all associated documents are available on the Scottish Government's Energy Consents Unit website and in the Project Documents section below.
+The survey data and public consultation has helped refine the proposal which we plan on submitting, for planning approval, to the Scottish Government's Energy Consents Unit in Q4 2024.
+The revised layout comprises 29 turbines with tip heights ranging from 180 – 200 m.
+The turbines, together with an energy storage facility and habitat enhancements, collectively make up the Wind Energy Hub.
+The Environmental Impact Report and all associated documents will be available on the Scottish Government's Energy Consents Unit website and in the Project Documents section below, following submission.

 Proposal map